The print quality is uneven, too light, or too dark, or lines appear in the printout. What should I do?

 - Make sure the paper is not wrinkled, folded, or bent.

-- Make sure your ink cartridges have not expired.
-For best results, use ink cartridges before the expiration date printed on the package (within six months of installation in the printer).
-Replace expired cartridges with new ones.
+- Make sure your ink bottles have not expired.
+For best results, use ink bottles before the expiration date printed on the package.

-- Shake the cartridges before installing them in the printer.
+- Shake the ink bottles before filling the ink tanks.

-- Make sure you selected the correct Media Type setting in the printer driver that matches the paper loaded in the printer.
+- Make sure you selected the correct Paper Type setting in the printer driver that matches the paper loaded in the printer.

 - Keep all printer covers closed unless you are loading or unloading media to prevent dust from accumulating inside the printer.

-- Check the ink levels on the LCD screen.
-Replace any cartridges that are low on ink.
+- Visually check the ink tank levels.
+Refill any ink tanks that are low on ink.

 - Enable color management in the software application or in the printer driver.